Douglas Adams Society (DougSoc)

 ***His name is Bob and you should be nice to him

-Join us every Tuesday at 8:00pm in V-Bar, where you can chat to the rest of the society members, before we head on up to V/123 at 8:30pm to start our weekly event.
+Join us every Tuesday at 8:00pm in V-Bar, where you can chat to the rest of the society members, before we head over to DL036 at 8:30pm to start our weekly event.
 Each week it's something different!
 Sometimes it's a treasure hunt.
 Sometimes its Cardboard Robot Wars.
 Sometimes its just watching a terrible, terrible movie.
 The weekly events will posted on our Facebook page, which is linked below.

 We hope to see you soon for excitment, adventure, and really wild things!